San Jose Wrongful Death Lawyer

 Need Legal Advice?
 Contact a San Jose Wrongful Death Attorney Today

-If you are struggling after the loss of a loved one and would like to explore your legal options, then set up a free consultation with a wrongful death attorney from the Law Office of Braid Pezzaglia.
-We can review your situation and offer you legal advice, free of charge.
-If we can offer you representation, then we will passionately defend your right to compensation.
-By filing a legal claim, we can help you hold the person or party responsible for your loved one’s death accountable for their negligence.
+If you are struggling after the loss of a loved one and would like to explore your legal options, we encourage you to request a free consultation with a wrongful death attorney from the Law Office of Braid Pezzaglia.
+Call (408) 650-8955 or contact us online.

 Nearly any kind of negligence can cause wrongful death.
 Some of the most common causes of wrongful death include:

 - Automobile accidents.
 Fatal crashes are often caused by negligence, whether it’s a negligent motorist, drunk driver, or negligent commercial operator.
 By bringing legal action, families can seek compensation from at-fault parties.

 - Trucking accidents.
 A poorly-trained or fatigued trucker, or a badly-maintained truck may cause a crash.
 Typically, negligence actions are brought against the trucking company responsible for safety failures and truckers’ conduct.

 - Defective products.
 Flaws in consumer products, including medication and medical devices, can cause severe injuries and wrongful death.
 The manufacturer is typically liable for these defects, though parties such as distributors and retailers may also share responsibility.

 - Crime.
 If you lost your loved one due to a criminal act, then you may be able to file a civil claim for compensation outside of the criminal case.
 The viability of these cases usually rests on finding available coverage, be it business insurance, homeowner’s insurance, or other coverage.